Potato-Bacon/fight-the-landlord/README.md

 Approach and Process
 1. What in my process and approach to this project would I do differently next time?

 CSS images and class names

 SEI Post Mortem

 What habits did I use during this unit that helped me?
-What habits did I have during this unit that I can improve on?